How To Make A Bench Seat Cushion With Box Corners

 - Electric knife or hack saw for cutting foam

-Step 2: Dry fit the foam cushion
+Step 3: Dry fit the foam cushion on the bench

 Once you've cut your foam, dry fit it on your bench to make sure it fits properly.

-Step 4: Cut your fabric
+Step 4: Cut the fabric for your DIY bench cushion

 Make sure you're working from a perfectly straight edge to measure your fabric correctly.
 You may need to cut your fabric to create a perfectly straight edge to start from.